RetricSu/little-ckb-script/README.md

 - [merkle-point](https://github.com/RetricSu/merkle-point): a simple type script that implement a basic decentralized loyalty point management system using SMT structure where key is the user address and value is the point.
 - [npm5](https://github.com/RetricSu/npm5): a simple type script that validate javascript package info and a CLI tool that use CKB as a code hosting platform for javascript libraries to replace npmjs.com.
 - [ckb-js-pokemon](https://github.com/cryptape/ckb-js-pokemon): A blockchain-based Pokemon NFT collection platform built on CKB, allow users to purchase Pokemon NFTs using PokePoints (custom token system) and build their Pokemon collection with varying rarities and prices.
+- [countdown-cell](https://github.com/tianlitao/ckb_count_down): A lightweight, fun, and extensible on-chain mini-game: each Cell has an expiration block, endBlock.
+Adding CKB to the Cell extends its expiration time proportionally and records the "last payer".
+When no further CKB is added, the last payer receives the entire reward.

 ## Contributing